mahdi-rezae/js-calculator/README.md

-# js-calculator
+# Calculator
-A Calculator Made with JavaScript
+This project is a calculator made with JavaScript.
+Download the files or fork the repository and try it. 🧮